Alert - COVID parking pages

-The City provides municipal parking to help retain and enhance the viability of the city core, through support of local business, institutions, tourism and community-wide participation in social and cultural activities.
+The City provides municipal parking to help retain and enhance the viability of the city core, through support of local businesses, institutions, tourism and community-wide participation in social and cultural activities.
 To make parking part of the solution to the challenge of competing land uses, it must be both planned and controlled in conjunction with other modes of travel, including walking, cycling, public transit, and auto priorities.

 The City maintains and administers a variety of parking options (including 4,000 parking spaces) and enforces parking regulations.

-If you need help to find a spot to park, or you just wish to obtain information on the City's parking by-laws, please contact us.
+If you need help to find a spot to park, or just want to get information about the City's parking bylaws, contact us.